erg55/Simon-lab-workshop/README.md

 # WEEK V
 ## PHYLOGENOMICS

+Alright, let's do some phylogenomics!
+I have uploaded a set of 2,000 files which correspond to alignments of something called UCEs found in the genomes of 12 hemipterans.
+Let's say we wanted to build a phylogeny with the loci in these regions but with our new taxa for which we have genomic data.

+First, we have to find the loci (if they are even there).
+Each alignment includes data for multiple taxa, but maybe we can save time for just searching for the longest sequence.
+Or perhaps we want to use the auchennorhyncan sequence (Homvit...Homalodisca vitripennis) if it is present.

 ## USEFUL SCRIPTS

 Most of these are stolen from my collaborator [Alex Knyshov](https://github.com/AlexKnyshov/main_repo)

 #### BLAST Parser Script